 Cash in bank.
-Cash in bank includes bank balances and may include deposits in the ICS program.
-The carrying amount of cash in bank at June 30, 2018 and 2017 was \$31.8 million and \$34.8 million, respectively, as compared with bank balances of \$31.3 million and \$36.7 million, respectively.
+Cash in bank includes bank balances and may include deposits in the ICS or CDARS programs.
+The carrying amount of cash in bank at June 30, 2019 and 2018 was \$60.3 million and \$31.8 million, respectively, as compared with bank balances of \$59.0 million and \$31.3 million, respectively.
 The difference was primarily caused by items in transit and outstanding checks.
-Bank accounts and ICS deposits are FDIC insured up to \$250,000 per Federal Employer Identification Number.
+Bank accounts and ICS/CDARS deposits are FDIC insured up to \$250,000 per Federal Employer Identification Number.
 In addition, bank balances are collateralized with the bank through a Repurchase Agreement in the name of the State or the Corporation.